The History of Electric Bikes

 Ogden Bolton, Jr and The Direct-Drive Rear Hub Motor

-Mr Bolton submitted a patent for what has today become the widest and most used style of motor in an electric bicycle, the direct-drive rear hub motor.
+Mr Bolton submitted a patent for what has today become the widest and most used style of motor in the electric bicycle market, the direct-drive rear hub motor.
 This is what we here at Aventon use in our ebikes, so you could say that our ebikes can trace their lineage all the way back to 1895!

 Charles Theryc and The Planetary Geared Hub Motor

-It is good to note that Charles Theryc designed this motor for any vehicle but specifically had the bicycle in mind.
+It is good to note that Charles Theryc developed this engine for any vehicle but specifically had the bicycle in mind.
 The planetary motor is still used today for a wide variety of purposes, not just in vehicles.

 Hosea W. Libbey and The Mid-Drive Motor